gemini-testing/testplane-test-filter/README.md

 * `reportsPath` **[String]** (optional, `hermione-*.json` by default) - path to reports with tests to run.
 It could specified as mask ot path to some file.

 ## Usage
+* Require plugin in your hermione config file:
 ```js
 plugins: {
     'hermione-test-filter': {